 These toys encourage open-ended play and creativity.
 The Tot defines open-ended play as, “…any type of play that doesn’t have set rules, limitations or defined outcome.”
 This kind of play allows kids to exercise their imaginations and engage in self-led exploration.

-Figuring out how to assemble these DIY toys and then figuring out ways to play with them requires problem solving skills.
+Figuring out how to assemble these toys and ways to play with them requires some problem-solving skills.
 For example, when a piece of tape folds in on itself as little ones apply it to a piece of cardboard, they figure out how to keep it flat the next time.
 Or when they can’t get a rubbery object to slide down their ramp, they figure out what kind of object will slide down.

-Transforming cardboard boxes into fun toys gives our little ones a sense of creative power.
-They have the experience of making something out of nothing.
+Transforming empty cardboard boxes into fun toys gives our little ones a sense of creative power.
+They have the experience of creating their own toys by making something out of nothing.
 And then they figure out all sorts of ways to use their toys.
 This all contributes to their developing self-esteem and self-confidence.

 Versatile toys allow toddlers to explore the multi-functionality of an object.
-There is not just one way to play with these DIY toys.
-In fact, the possibilities are near endless!
-These kinds of versatile toys encourage flexible thinking, and are also great to Encourage Independent Play.
+There is not just one way to play with these cardboard toys.
+The possibilities are endless!
+These kinds of versatile toys encourage flexible thinking and are also great to Encourage Independent Play.

 For example, toddlers can practice throwing balls into a DIY ball hoop from many different distances and positions.
 They can run right up to the hoop and jump to drop a ball in, or they can throw it from a few feet back.
-They can even stand right underneath the hoop and toss the ball straight up and out, or experiment with different sized balls.
+They can even stand underneath the hoop and toss the ball straight up and out, or experiment with different-sized or weighted balls.
 Additionally, you can intermittently adjust the height of the hoop to give them new challenges.

 Fine and Gross Motor Skills

-While cutting cardboard is best left to the adults, toddlers can exercise their motor skills by helping you gather cardboard boxes, handing you tools and applying tape to put these simple DIY toys together.
-They can also go wild with decorating the cardboard with paint, markers, pom poms, pipe cleaners and any other craft materials you have!
+While cutting cardboard is best left to the adults, toddlers can exercise their motor skills by helping you gather cardboard boxes, handing you tools, and applying tape.
+They can also go wild with decorating the cardboard with paint, markers, pom poms, pipe cleaners, and any other craft materials you have!

 As you build these DIY toys with your toddler, you introduce them to the concept of sequencing.
 That is, doing things in a progressive order, step-by-step.
 Learning Without Tears explains that sequencing is a foundational skill that helps young children “learn to recognize patterns that make their world more understandable and predictable”.
 Without basic sequencing skills, we would not be able to follow instructions or complete routine tasks.

-In addition to helping build important creativity skills and providing hours of fun, DIY toddler toys can simply be put back in the recycle bin at the end of the day, the month or the year!
+In addition to helping build important creativity skills and providing hours of fun, DIY toddler toys can simply be put back in the recycle bin at the end of the day.

 And you can always make more.
 When there are so many toys that end up in the landfill, I feel good about doing my part to minimize our footprint.
 And making these toys is a great way to teach young kids about resourcefulness and environmental consciousness.
 Plus, they have so much fun with them!

-I hope these simple DIY toddler toys provided you with some helpful ideas and inspiration.
-Say hi in the comments and let me know about your toddler’s favorite DIY toys!
+I hope these simple DIY toddler toys provide you with some helpful ideas and inspiration.
+Say hi in the comments and let me know about your toddler’s favorite carboard toys!